Wall of ideas

 Use your existing business model canvas as fodder for creating new questions.
 If, for instance, you sell a product today through retailers, what would happen if you sold it directly to customers through an online channel?
 What would that look like?
 You get the picture.

-- What if… you used a subscription model?
+⊗ What if… you offered a subscription model?

-- What if… your offering was a B2B or B2C only?
+⊗ What if… your offering was B2C of B2B only?

-- What if.. you could eliminate your fixed costs?
+⊗ What if… you could eliminate fixed costs?
+How?

 Have the team members sit individually, with a stack of empty post-its and a good marker.
 Explain that when the exercise starts, you will ask a question every 10-15 seconds or so.
 They should write down everything that they think of, and fill as many post its as possible.
 At this stage, there are no bad ideas.
 Every idea is a stepping stone that leads you to the next.